MRAlirad/chainlink-fundamentals/README.md

 #### Data Types: Different Kinds of Information

-Solidity has two main categories of data types: value types and reference types.
+Solidity has two main categories of data types: `value types` and `reference types`.
 Understanding this distinction is important for how data is stored and managed in your contracts.

 **Value Types** : Value types store their data directly.
 When you assign a value type to another variable, you get a copy of the value.